astronautlabs/twine/README.md

 # Using subfolders

-If you wish to publish into a specific folder (and download from that folder), you can do so by modifying your `twine.distributionUrl` and specifying the `S3_FOLDER` environment variable while publishing, like so:
+If you wish to publish artifacts into a specific folder (and download from that folder), you can do so by modifying your `twine.distributionUrl` and specifying the `S3_FOLDER` environment variable while publishing, like so:

 ```json